reymon359/book-sentences/books/clean-architecture/README.md

 The business rules should be the most independent and reusable code in the system.

 ## Chapter 21 Screaming Architecture

+What does the architecture of your application scream?
+When you look at the top-level directory structure, and the source files in the highest-level package, do they scream "Health Care System," or "Accounting System," or "Inventory Management System"?
+Or do they scream "Rails," or "Spring/ Hibernate," or "ASP"?

 ## The Theme of an Architecture
 ## The Purpose of an Architecture
 ## But What About the Web?